CERT - Community Emergency Response Team

 CERT Class Registration (when classes have been scheduled)

-The classes are taught in Foster City several times a year.
+The classes are taught in Belmont, San Mateo or Foster City several times a year.
 The most recent class started in September.
 Announcements will be made once the dates of the next class are available.

 Other CERT Resources